murex/EventStormingJournal/_posts/2022-03-11-3-questions-to-know-if-event-storming-the-flow-could-help-you.markdown

 header:
   teaser: "/imgs/2022-03-11-3-questions-to-know-if-event-storming-the-flow-could-help-you/event-storming-the-flow-3-questions-teaser.jpg"
   og_image: "/imgs/2022-03-11-3-questions-to-know-if-event-storming-the-flow-could-help-you/event-storming-the-flow-3-questions-og.jpg"
+variations:
+- This situation felt as stressful as being trapped in an ever-growing snowball running downhill with no idea on how to stop it...
+Time for Event Storming the Flow? #eventStorming #eventStormingJournal #TeamFlowEventStorming #facilitation #problemSolving #continuousImprovement #teamRetrospective
+- An architectural decision was made to have the client-facing team build a local workaround for this specific client!
+Time for Event Storming the Flow? #eventStorming #eventStormingJournal #TeamFlowEventStorming #facilitation #problemSolving #continuousImprovement #teamRetrospective
+- What is the plan B in case we are late or our assumptions are wrong?
+Time for Event Storming the Flow? #eventStorming #eventStormingJournal #TeamFlowEventStorming #facilitation #problemSolving #continuousImprovement #teamRetrospective
+- Three symptoms that Event Storming the Flow might fix a problem: it is not about a lack of skills, it persits, it has no obvious solution. #eventStorming #eventStormingJournal #TeamFlowEventStorming #facilitation #problemSolving #continuousImprovement #teamRetrospective
+- Is your team facing a workflow problem despite the high skills of its members?
+Try Event Storming the Flow! #eventStorming #eventStormingJournal #TeamFlowEventStorming #facilitation #problemSolving #continuousImprovement #teamRetrospective
+- Is your team facing a workflow problem that seems to be persisting whatever you do?
+Try Event Storming the Flow! #eventStorming #eventStormingJournal #TeamFlowEventStorming #facilitation #problemSolving #continuousImprovement #teamRetrospective
+- Is your team facing a workflow problem that you cannot see any obvious solution to?
+Try Event Storming the Flow! #eventStorming #eventStormingJournal #TeamFlowEventStorming #facilitation #problemSolving #continuousImprovement #teamRetrospective

 ---
 _Event storming can be used to improve the flow of work.
 Answer 3 questions to know if the technique is your go-to choice to address your workflow challenges._